-Do you have a special balm that is your go to for just one use?
+Do you have a special balm that's your go to for everything?

 Or are you like how I used to be, and had different products for different uses.